All Products

-The execution results of MySQL statements are divided into three types: result sets, OK packets, and ERR packets.
-An OK or ERR packet contains attributes such as the number of affected and the number of scanned records.
-However, the execution of a DML statement (INSERT, UPDATE, or DELETE) is often followed by the execution of the SELECT statement to query current records.
-In such cases, the Returning feature enables the server to respond to the client only once by combining the execution results of the two statements into a result set.
+MySQL statement execution results are divided into three types: result sets, OK packets, and ERR packets.
+An OK or ERR packet contains attributes such as the number of affected records and the number of scanned records.
+The Returning feature enables the server to respond to the client only once by combining the DML execution results into a result set.

 Prerequisites